IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/examples/systemui/README.md

-# Adding a custom panel type to the system UI
+# System UI example applications

+## Introduction

-This directory contains an example system UI that supports a custom panel type, `CustomSystemUiPanel`, including a frontend that uses this panel type.
+This directory holds a set of example apps that demonstrate how to create your own system UI, such as creating a custom panel type.

 ## Copyright